UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 In the absence of the above, DataCrates SHOULD contain stable persistent URIs to identify all entities wherever possible.

-## index.html
+## CATALOG.html

-*DataCrate index.html*  MUST contain the same information as `CATALOG.json`, organized as described below, with the exception that files that do not have a description, creator or other metadata that cannot be derived automatically MAY not be listed.
+*DataCrate CATALOG.html*  MUST contain the same information as `CATALOG.json`, organized as described below, with the exception that files that do not have a description, creator or other metadata that cannot be derived automatically MAY not be listed.

-*DataCrate index.html* must be a static pre-compiled HTML file that will display without scripting.
+*DataCrate CATALOG.html* must be a static pre-compiled HTML file that will display without scripting.
 It MAY contain extra features enabled by Javascript.

 (TODO: will publish a sample implementation)

 ## To generate an index HTML

-The `index.html` file SHOULD:
+The `CATALOG.html` file SHOULD:

-*  Show the contents of `CATALOG.json` in a human readable form, showing each *Data Entity* and each *Metadata Entity* in HTML.
+*  Show the contents of `CATALOG.json` in a human readable form, showing each *Data Entity* and each *Context Entity* in HTML.
 *  When a *Data Entities* and *Metadata Entities* is referenced by its ID:
     *  If it has a [name] property, provide a link to its HTML version.
     *  If it does not have a name (eg a [GeoCoordinates] location), show it embedded in the HTML for the entity.